sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 If we look at just these few verses together, doesn't it really look like they are talking about exactly the same thing?
 In fact, if these were the only pieces we had to work with, we would probably conclude they are talking about exactly the same thing.

-Uniqueness of Paul in his teaching on Adam and Christ:

-- Paul the only author that uses "body" in a figurative sense to refer to "Body of Christ"
+Paul is the only author in the New Testament that uses "body" in this figurative sense to refer to "Body of Christ".
+The books that speak about "body of Christ" in this sense are limited to:
-- We are concerned with the figurative use of body of Christ to refer to a group of called out believers in Christ.
-There is a word for "called out" in the Greek and it's the word translated "church" in our english.
-So "body of Christ" is a figurative reference to "church".
-- Paul plays a significant role in teaching on Mystery in scripture

-The books that Paul teaches on the body of Christ:

 - Romans
 - 1 Corinthians
 - Ephesians
 - Colossians
-- Hebrews?

-Books of Paul that discuss mystery:

-- Romans
-- 1 Corinthians
-- Ephesians
-- Colossians
-- 1 Timothy
-- 2 Thessalonians

-The mysteries that were revealed do seem to be related to the body of Christ.
-I believe Paul is an apostle that was given special insight into the body of Christ through the mysteries that were revealed to him.
-I also believe these insights are critical in helping us fit together the puzzle pieces in the Bible.

 The Bride
 =========